stfree/Crossword/README.md

 ## Things to Do:

-- You guys don't have to do this (i'll do it) becasue juniors aren't expected to set everything up (I guess) but it's good to know how it works (we'll go over it)
+You guys don't have to do this (i'll do it) becasue juniors aren't expected to set everything up but it's good to know how it works (we'll go over it)

 - [x] Run npm init to create npm module
   - https://docs.npmjs.com/cli/v8/commands/npm-init
 - [x] Set up basic react/express/babel/webpack app